w8be/usb-ptt-arduino-nano-every/README.md

 * Use pin D2 and Ground on the Arduino Nano Every to connect to the footswitch.
 Use the **[Arduino Nano Every Pinout](https://content.arduino.cc/assets/Pinout-NANOevery_latest.pdf)** for reference.

-* A 1 KOhm resistor is used as a pullup resistor from the 3.3v pin to the D2 pin.
+* A 1K resistor is used as a pullup resistor from the 3.3v pin to the D2 pin.
 This pin will connect to the normally open switch on your switch.

 * Wire the ground pin on the Nano to the ground or common terminal on your switch